 This pattern clearly shows the depth our obsessions.
 We can’t stop what we’re doing even to save relationships, health or finances.
 In fact, our behaviors confuse us; it baffles us that we actually keep doing what we know is wrong.

 That is the essence of powerlessness over our behaviors.

-This puzzle proves just how out-of-control our lives really are.
+This puzzle proves just how out-of-control our lives can get.
 Whether it is something like a chemical addiction, relational dependency, gossip, or overindulgence in social media, we know “trigger situations” will tempt our choices.
 Still, we continue to be exposed to those situations and we fall over and over again.
-Our addictive behavior seems to own us, even though it tears us apart.
-Our mind rationalizes the contradictions, recalling the highs—rather than the lows—of our obsessions.
-It drives us back to the actions that give momentary pleasure, but endless pain.
+Our mind rationalizes the contradictions and drives us back to the actions that give momentary pleasure, but endless pain.

 —————————— Spiritual Connection ——————————

 I do not understand what I do.
 For what I want to do I do not do, but what I hate I do.
 Romans 7:15

 God, this verse helps me realize how I am not the only one who continues to do the things I hate.
 In Jesus’ name please give me the conviction to break out of those patterns and claim victory over every problem in my life.
 Amen.

 —————————— Thinking It Through ——————————

 - What things do you continue to do that you really hate?
 Be specific.

 - For each item in your list from Question 1, identify a reason you originally got satisfaction from it.